tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

 ### Creating a bucket

->?Please specify `-b <BucketName-APPID>` and `-r <Region>` when you run the `coscmd createbucket` command; otherwise, an error may be reported.
+>?Specify `-b <BucketName-APPID>` and `-r <Region>` when you run the `coscmd createbucket` command; otherwise, an error may be reported.
 This is because if the bucket and region are not specified, this command takes effect for the bucket that is used to configure COSCMD.
 >

 - Command syntax